By Kate Othus, MHA

 While I knew I couldn’t solve everything presented in the article, I believed there was something I could do to help.
 One of the 5 parts of the strategy Porter and Lee presented was to “Measure Outcomes and Costs for Every Patient.”
 Having spent my career working with physicians to help them build a sustainable business that enables them to focus on patient care and quality outcomes, I knew that the data is often fragmented into different silos and not easily accessible.
 Not to mention, the data is messy, old, and not actionable.

 After spending years and years and hours upon hours trying to build meaningful reports that paint a picture of where the business side of medicine is going, we discovered that the gap in the market was the lack of data specific to physicians.
 Today there are over 1 million physicians in the United States providing patient care.
-That’s an incredible amount of data not being captured and understood.
+That’s an incredible amount of data not captured and understood.
 Going back to how Apple leverages their data to drive positive margins to their shareholders by simply predicting what the consumer can and will pay, we should be able to do the same with healthcare.

 The big goal here is to dive into this under-served market and build data driven strategies related to the cost per unit of care.
 We can help disrupt the system in which we are all so frustrated with today.
 DataDx is working to solve the conundrum of determining the cost of a unit of care.
-Over the next several weeks the DataDx team will dive further into the various topics that drive the cost per unit of care and ways that practices can position themselves to leverage data to define and control costs.
+Over the next several weeks the DataDx team will dive further into the various topics that drive the cost per unit of care and ways that practices can use data to define and control costs.